Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-02-aftermath.md

 "Well, from what we've gathered so far, sir, that would be the truth."
 Taylor shrugged, "Don't tell me you'd prefer to give a report to the effect that we're hopelessly outmatched and can kiss our collective *derrieres* goodbye?"

-"Well, no. It's just a bit...anticlimactic."
+"Well, no. It's just a bit... anticlimactic."
 Tremblay said.

 As she returned to her work, Betty Cote muttered a heartfelt "Amen to that."